Integratingfactor/if-idp-client/README.md

 * Spring security framework support for authentication with Integratingfactor.com's IDP service
 * RBAC on resource paths based on oAuth2 access token

+# Usage

 ## How to build this project
 * Clone or download project
 * Build and install project library: `mvn install`

 Above steps should install the library into your local maven repository, and you should be able to use it in your application as described below.

-## How to use Integratingfactor.com's IDP client library?
+## How to configure Integratingfactor.com's IDP client library
 * download and build project as described above
 * Add following dependencies into your maven project:
 ```XML